My Eyes (Travis Scott song)

 "My Eyes" is a song by American rapper Travis Scott from his fourth studio album Utopia (2023).
 It features uncredited additional vocals from Sampha and Justin Vernon.
 The song was written by the vocalists alongside Dua Saleh, Wheezy, Buddy Ross, Vegyn, and WondaGurl, the latter four producing it with Scott and Vernon.
+The song samples "Over There" by The Japanese House, itself being produced around a loop created by BJ Burton and Vernon.

 Composition

 In the first part, Scott utilizes tender melodies over the sample and synthesizer production, pitching up his voice in a style that has been compared to Frank Ocean's Blonde and performing in "stuttering flows" similar to that of Ocean's music, while Sampha and Justin Vernon provide vocals as well.
 The beat switches in the middle of the song, for the rest of which Scott lyrically reflecting on what is at stake for him and the Astroworld Festival crowd crush.
 Scott also references his ex-girlfriend Kylie Jenner from an interview.

 Robin Murray of Clash described the song as having a "sonic soup verging on the ambient on a performance of rare emotion."